-I did not expect the kale to get so tall.
-The top of the fence is about 24 inches high; the kale has doubled that and is still growing.
-At our house, summer kale gets ignored when there are so many other vegetables that taste amazing and are begging to be eaten.
+At our house, summer kale gets ignored when there are so many other vegetables to enjoy.
 Its flavour is a little strong until the cold weather hits and it sweetens up.

 But kale chips are another story.
 These are tasty, crispy, salty, and the pungency only adds to the experience.
 We can never have too much kale now, and it’s a good thing we have a bed of winter kale coming along as well.